 Richard Viguerie, Chairman, ConservativeHQ.com

-Michael Patrick Leahy is an evangelist for constitutional liberty.
+Michael Patrick Leahy is a Breitbart News contributor and evangelist for constitutional liberty.

 His most recent book, Covenant of Liberty: The Ideological Origins of the Tea Party Movement, was released by Broadside Books in 2012.
 You can order your copy at Amazon here.

 You can see Mr. Leahy's 2012 appearance on MSNBC's Morning Joe here.

 If you would like Michael to speak to your group in person, please click here to learn more about setting up an appearance.